theupdateframework/pep-maximum-security-model/README.rst

 - Key management: `MiniLock`__

-Essentially it [LV: what is 'it'?] derives a private key from a password so that users do not have to manage cryptographic key files.
+Essentially the key management solution that uses miniLock derives a private key from a password so that users do not have to manage cryptographic key files.
 Users may view the cryptographic key as a secondary password: no matter how many computers they have.
 [LV: is there some relationship between the secondary password and the number of computers a user has?
-In any case, that : most likely needs to go, but the relationship between the phrases needs clarification] MiniLock works well with a signature scheme like Ed25519, which only needs a very small key.
+In any case, that : most likely needs to go, but the relationship between the phrases needs clarification] miniLock works well with a signature scheme like Ed25519, which only needs a very small key.

 __ https://github.com/kaepora/miniLock#-minilock